zetaPRIME/pf-brew/classes/manadriver.md

 ### Class Features
 #### Weapon and Armor Proficiency
-Manadrivers are proficient with all simple weapons, ranged weapons with the *Drive weapon* property, and all light armor.
+Manadrivers are proficient with all simple weapons, ranged weapons with the *drive weapon* property, and all light armor.

 #### Drive Arts (Ex)
 Beginning at 1st level, a Manadriver gains access to potent abilities known as [Drive Arts](../systems/drive-arts.md).
 She gains access to the [Manadriver art list](../systems/drive-arts.md#drive-arts---manadriver), knows a number of arts as indicated by the table below, and is granted maximum Drive Points according to the same table plus her Wisdom modifier.